kyma-project/kyma/resources/application-connector/charts/connectivity-certs-controller/README.md

 - **appName** - Name used in controller registration.
 The default value is `connectivity-certs-controller`.
 - **namespace** - Namespace in which secrets are created.
 The default is `kyma-integration`.
 - **clusterCertificatesSecret** - Secret name where cluster client certificate and key are kept.
 The default is `cluster-client-certificates`.
-- **caCertificatesSecret** - Secret name where CA certificate is kept.
-The default is `nginx-auth-ca`.
+- **caCertificatesSecret** - Name of the Secret which stores the CA certificate.
+The default name is `nginx-auth-ca`.